Parv-Khanna-007/ARIES-Hackathon/README.md

 The system is designed to **mimic human reasoning**, providing not just predictions, but also a **plain-language justification** for each result.

 ## Approach
-I chose a **hybrid strategy**, combining expert-inspired handcrafted features with machine learning to deliver robust, interpretable results.
+I chose a **hybrid strategy**, combining handcrafted features with machine learning to deliver robust, interpretable results.

 ## Step 1: Extracting Key Sections — Introduction and Conclusion
 In scientific research papers, the Introduction and Conclusion play a critical role: